MrGarrido/Fintech_BAM_MPV/README.md

 MUST HAVE DOCKER INSTALLED and opened

 Then on the terminal:
--cd flask-black-dashboard
+cd flask-volt-dashboard
-- docker-compose up --build
+docker-compose up --build

-The app runs locally at http://localhost:5085
+The app runs locally at http://localhost:5085/

 - For MAC/Windows, without Docker consult the open-source documentation of https://github.com/app-generator/flask-volt-dashboard